 :: The Center for Methodist Studies at Bridwell Library was established in 1984 to encourage research, study, and reflection upon the Methodist movement, including the sources that influenced its origin, the forces that shaped its development, and the features that determine its character and influence.
 To foster these goals, the Center sponsors and supports a variety of programs, publications, and exhibitions.
 Roberta A. Schaafsma is the director of Bridwell Library and J.S.
 Bridwell Endowed Librarian.

-:: The Perkins Center for Preaching Excellence, established in 2014, is an initiative of Perkins School of Theology made possible by a five-year grand from the Lilly Foundation.
+:: The Perkins Center for Preaching Excellence, established in 2014, is an initiative of Perkins School of Theology made possible by a five-year grant from the Lilly Foundation.
 The Center’s purpose is to enhance the teaching of preaching in seminary classrooms and the preaching of working pastors through peer learning groups.
 The Director is the Rev. Dr. Alyce M. McKenzie, Le Van Professor of Preaching and Worship and Altshuler Distinguised Teaching Professor.
 The Center is guided by an Executive Board composed of members of the Perkins faculty as well as an Advisory Panel consisting of members of the broader SMU faculty and leaders in the church and community.